aristanetworks/openmgmt/docs/configuration/openconfig.md

 The OpenConfig agent (gNMI API) can leverage the EOS state streaming agent's (TerminAttr) libraries, thus exposing EOS native paths.
-If Octa (OpenConfig + TerminAttr) is enabled then OpenConfig, in addition to accepting OpenConfig paths in gNMI get/subscribe requests, will also support EOS native paths (e.g. Sysdb/Smash paths).
+If Octa (OpenConfig + TerminAttr) is enabled then OpenConfig, in addition to accepting OpenConfig paths in gNMI get/subscribe requests, will also support EOS native paths (for example, Sysdb/Smash paths).
 This feature was introduced in `4.22.1F`.

 gNMI requests received by Octa are interpreted as either OpenConfig or TerminAttr requests, as follows.